Check out the University Area Neighbourhood Plan

-The University Area will continue to evolve as a centre of education, healthcare, and recreation.
-Anchored by its rich history, institutional heart, and community energy, the University Area will become even more connected and livable with access to jobs, diverse housing choices, education, daily needs, local and regional parks, and transportation options.
+Anchored by its rich history, institutional hub, and community spirit, the University Area will be reinforced as a unique and cherished part of the City’s urban fabric, and will become an even more connected and livable neighbourhood for all with access to jobs, diverse housing choices, education, daily needs, local and regional parks, and transportation options.

-New Neighbourhood Node: The Paton Street, Anderson Avenue, and Elizabeth Avenue intersection is identified as the core focus area for commercial and residential growth, creating a priority area for attracting additional commercial amenities.
+1. Emerging Neighbourhood Centre: The Paton Street, Anderson Avenue, and Elizabeth Avenue intersection is the core focus area for commercial and residential growth, and a priority area for attracting additional amenities for the neighbourhood.

-Freshwater Road Mixed Use Corridor: Highway-oriented commercial developments along Freshwater Road are encouraged to redevelop into mixed use centres over the long-term, providing more commercial and housing choice to the neighbourhood.
+3. Neighbourhood Mixed-Use Areas: Highway-oriented commercial developments along Freshwater Road are encouraged to redevelop into mixed-use centres over the long-term, providing more commercial and housing choice to the neighbourhood.

 A larger version of the Neighbourhood Strategy Map can be found in the Documents section.